 - Remain in control of any future care fees

 Your wishes, observed to the letter

-If you have very specific wishes when it comes to how your wealth and assets will be distributed after you pass away, a Trust will prove very useful.
+Many people have specific wishes of how their wealth and assets are distributed when they pass away.
+With this in mind a Lifetime Trust proves very useful.
 For example, you can:

-- Pass on assets to children or grandchildren, but hold back their inheritance until they reach a certain age, or to them only under specific conditions
+- Pass assets to children or grandchildren.
+However, you can hold back their inheritance until they reach a certain age, or pass to them only under specific conditions

 - Ring fence family assets against problems following death, divorce or remarriage

-- Distribute your assets much more quickly, and in a way that saves thousands of pounds that may otherwise be lost in Probate fees
+- Distribute your assets much more quickly.
+Therefore saving thousands of pounds that may otherwise be lost in Probate fees